-“I spent three years of my life chasing after a married man.
+“I spent five years of my life chasing after a married man.
 Prior to that, I spent the majority of my life chasing a romanticized version of true love.
 That is not to say that “true love” does not exist; but it is to say that it does not exist in the context that I thought it did.

 “When I thought of true love, I envisioned it in the context of two people who were destined to be together.
 Though, what I did not realize was that my vision of love was only the surface layer of something that went much deeper—the true love of God.
 You see, I sought true love with another person rather than setting my sights on the Source of that love within me.